 Faculty advisors consult with and provide ongoing timely support to teacher candidates and associate teachers throughout the practicum.
-Below are some of the responsibilities of the faculty advisor in Practicum I:
+Below are some of the responsibilities of the faculty advisor in Practicum II:

 - Meet virtually with teacher candidates (as a group or individually) prior to each practicum block to outline expectations and build rapport. - Meet virtually with each teacher candidate at least once during each practicum block to provide feedback and support.
 Summarize this meeting in an email and share it with both the teacher candidate and associate teacher to ensure all are aware of the goals moving forward. - Meet virtually with associate teachers as needed, particularly when a teacher candidate is at risk (p.
-15). - Communicate regularly with teacher candidates and associate teachers throughout the practicum to provide guidance and resolve issues. - Examine elements of the teacher candidate's practicum binder, such as lesson plans, observation notes, reflections and provide feedback. - Liaise with the Practicum Officer to resolve issues related to the practicum.
+17). - Communicate regularly with teacher candidates and associate teachers throughout the practicum to provide guidance and resolve issues. - Examine elements of the teacher candidate's practicum binder, such as lesson plans, observation notes, reflections and provide feedback. - Liaise with the Practicum Officer to resolve issues related to the practicum. - We will be requesting approval for faculty advisor travel in the winter, as such, a formal evaluation could take place during the second practicum block.